 The benefits of trees are well known.
 Trees don't just brighten our urban environments, they also help reduce air pollution and have a positive impact on the incidence of asthma, skin cancer and stress related illnesses.
 This is because they capture particulate pollutants, filter solar radiation and bring a sense of relaxation to our bustling cities.
+They also help to combat the effects of climate change.

 Trees provide valuable refuges and habitats to the wildlife living alongside us.
-They can add up to 18% to property values as well as reduce energy consumption by 10% by modifying microclimates.
+They can add up to 18%\ to property values as well as reduce energy consumption by 10%\ by modifying microclimates.